Arta String Quartet Scotland – Wedding String Quartet Glasgow Edinburgh

 How long does it take for you to set up?

-Normally it takes us less than 5 minutes!
+Normally it takes us less than 5 minutes but we allow 20-30 minutes for this.

 What do you wear when you’re playing?